 We cannot, however, know with certainty when the next one will happen, or how it will develop.
 Building up reserves in times of economic growth then becomes a reasonable strategy.
 This is because even though you can’t predict when a recession will happen, you can know that one will happen, and be ready.

 So backtesting, then…

-A strategy, therefore, can be developed within the relative amount of predictability that the market offers, but also has to take into account the relative amount of uncertainty that is ever present in the market.
+A strategy, therefore, can be developed within the relative amount of predictability that the market offers.
+But we also have to take into account the relative amount of uncertainty that is ever-present in the market.

-Backtesting allows you to review how a given strategy will perform in certain market conditions – which enables you to a certain level of predictability in how it will perform should those conditions repeat.
+Backtesting allows you to review how a given strategy will perform in certain market conditions.
+This enables you to a certain level of predictability in how it will perform, should those conditions repeat.
 Then, you have had to factor in the possibility of unexpected events (the increased relative risk) to account for the fact that performance does not guarantee future results.
 Then incorporate security measures, such as stop losses, lot size, and holding reserves.

-You also have to remember that when backtesting, you are not subject to the psychological strain of trading; with having actual money in the market, your decisions might be different than when backtesting, similar to the difference between trading a demo account and a funded account.
+When backtesting, you also have to remember that you are not subject to the psychological strain of trading; with having actual money in the market, your decisions might be different than when backtesting, similar to the difference between trading a demo account and a funded account.